-Policy VC3 - Retaining smaller village character and promoting good design
+Policy VC3 - Retaining smaller village character and promoting good design.

 Development, including alterations to existing buildings, should respect the character of East Hagbourne village and its surrounding settlements (the settlements).
-It should be in the context of, and appropriate to, the particular Character Area, as defined in the East Hagbourne Village Character Assessment and Landscape Study 2018 (Character Assessment) as shown in Appendix 2, in which the development is proposed.
+It should be in the context of, and appropriate to, the particular Character Area, as defined in the East Hagbourne Village Character Assessment and Landscape Study 2018 (Character Assessment) as shown in Appendix 2, in which the development is proposed and should follow the provisions of the East Hagbourne Design Guide 2023 (Design Guide) as shown in Appendix 11.